Saturday, March 06, 2021

 Giant trees and rocks throughout level one and it's pretty much green throughout!

 There are eight ginormous levels stuffed with hundreds of aliens out for human blood.
 Some will stroll into your line of fire whereas others swirl majestically onto the screen.
 So, it's obvious what to do - bang on the fire button and kill as many as possible.
-Power-ups are available along the way to upgrade your ship's firepower and can also bless that with different types of upgrades: improved forward firepower, speed, side armaments, shields, etc. Sadly, the pickups areas are few, so I was often left vulnerable and underpowered after losing a life.
-Yes, all power-ups are gone after dying.
+Power-ups are available along the way to upgrade your ship's firepower.
+They are essential and blessed with different types of upgrades: forward firepower, speed, side armaments, shields, etc. Sadly, these pick ups areas are few, so I was often left vulnerable and underpowered after losing a life.
+Yes, power-ups are gone after dying.

-Hang on a moment, do you have a friend?
-Well, there is an option for two-players which is brilliant and certainly comes in handy on those harder levels.
+Hang on a moment, do you have a friend sat idle?
+Well, there is a cool option for two-players which is brilliant and certainly comes in handy on those harder levels later on.
 Sadly, I have no friends...
 Sniff... boohoo...

 Finally, each stage has the expected end-of-level boss and these are huge beasts.
 When I say huge I really do mean it.
-They will take lots of time and firepower to defeat, but most aren't really that difficult (beyond the time required to kill) unless you have previously lost your power-ups.
-Then you can expect the battle to last a long time... a very long time!
+They will take lots of time and firepower to defeat, but most aren't really that difficult (beyond the time required to kill).
+Unless you have just lost your power-ups then you can expect that battle to last a long time... a very long time!

 Later levels might look funky but the gameplay remains exactly the same!